pstroe/chartering-new-realms-2024/_build/_page/chapter1/html/_sources/chapter1.md

                 print(f'Processing file: {filename}')
                 content = file.read()

-                #implements the output of the model into a list so that it can later be added to an xml file.
+                #implements the output of the model into a list so that it can later be added to an XML file.
                 document_list = []
                 i = 0 #counters for debugging
                 for chunk in chunk_text(content, chunk_size=1000):
                     try:
                         #actual prompt given to LLM
-                        question = f'If given raw text: {example_txt} with the end goal: {example_xml}, can you adapt this: {chunk} into the same xml format?'
+                        question = f'If given raw text: {example_txt} with the end goal: {example_xml}, can you adapt this: {chunk} into the same XML format?'
                         #stores the response of the model in a variable
                         response = model(prompt.format(question=question))
                         document_list.append(response)